killjoy64/Scouting/README.md

 	-Time stamps for consoles/output areas
 	-Create a log file for sessions of whenever client or server is opened, outputted to a file ([Server]2014-11-3-7:24PM.log)

+**NEW 2015 SCOUTING CLIENT TODOS**
+-Statistics analysis
+-Match, Competition, and Robot AutoFeed - (NEEDS SO MUCH FOOLPROOFING)
+	-Do this through a simple command-based program, or simple GUI where they just enter in team numbers for Red1, Red2, Blue 1, Blue 2, etc.

 Accomplishments:
 	(9/20/2014)(9:21PM) - Finished framework for the server (10/22/2014) (6:45PM) - Finished basic client GUI w/ JavaFX